jammazwan/jammazwan.x_index/README.md

 Jammazwan x__projects cover simpler issues than [official Camel examples](http://camel.apache.org/examples.html), and in a more isolated fashion.
 They are designed more for learning a part of Camel quickly, than a demo of Camel capabilities.
 Some x__projects are complex, but are marked accordingly.

-[official Camel examples](http://camel.apache.org/examples.html) are a great combination to the projects below for learning Camel.
+[Official Camel examples](http://camel.apache.org/examples.html) are a great complement to the projects below for learning Camel.

 ---